Corn Futures Market

 Corn futures began trading in the Chicago commodities futures markets in the mid-1880s.
 Corn has been called the “other yellow gold” because of its value around the globe throughout most of the history of man.
 Corn is a member of the grass family of plants and is one of the native grains of the American continents.
 For thousands of years, corn has been a staple of everyday life, serving as a source of food, energy and currency.

 - Corn is among the most versatile and complex grains in the world.
 Corn production and distribution has changed the face of history.

-- With 270 million metric tons of corn produced annually in the U.S. alone, corn could be considered the most important grain crop on the planet.
+- With approximate 14 billion bushels of corn produced annually in the U.S. alone, corn could be considered the most important grain crop on the planet.

 - Tax incentives increase demand for ethanol based fuel additives.
 Import taxes reduce the supply of fuel grade ethanol. • Observe the politics of fuel additive demand.
 If tax incentives decrease, corn demand drops quickly.

 - Major multi-use crops such as corn and other grains futures are unpredictable.

 - Bumper crops and failed harvests affect costs at fuel pumps and food at retail and wholesale levels.

 - Corn futures are standardized, exchange-traded contracts in which the contract buyer agrees to take delivery, from the seller, a specific quantity of corn (i.e. 50 tonnes) at a predetermined price on a future delivery date.